Diabetogenic serum factor apoCIII

 Diabetic patients have higher levels of apoCIII

 Insulin decreases the production of apoCIII.
-In patients with type 1 diabetes the insulin-producing beta-cells are destroyed and this results in increased apoCIII.
-It has also been shown that insulin resistance where the sensitivity for the hormone is reduced, seen in many patients with obesity and type 2 diabetes, impairs the regulation of apoCIII and leads to increased levels of the protein.
+In patients with type 1 diabetes the insulin-producing beta-cells are destroyed by an inincreased level of apoCIII.
+It has also been shown that insulin resistance where the sensitivity for the hormone is reduced, seen in many patients with obesity and type 2 diabetes, impairs the regulation of apoCIII resulting in increased levels of the apolipoprotein.

 People with decreased levels of apoCIII are healthier and live longer